Project proposals for various works on school sites

 Asset Services Officers:

-• consult with principals on project proposal applications to determine the scope, budget estimates and funding source, the overall merit of the project and other key elements
+- consult with principals on project proposal applications to determine the scope, budget estimates and school funds available for the project.
+Consider the overall merit of the project and other key elements

-• assess project proposals submitted in FMWeb 2.0 in consultation with other School Infrastructure Regional Office representatives, and consider the Educational Facilities Standards and Guidelines (EFSG), project viability, the overall merit of the project, budget estimates and the funding source
+- assess project proposals submitted in FMWeb 2.0 in consultation with other School Infrastructure Regional Office representatives, and consider the Educational Facilities Standards and Guidelines (EFSG), project viability, the overall merit of the project, budget estimates and funds available to complete the project.
+Ensure hazardous materials are taken into consideration within the assessment review process

 School Infrastructure Regional Office:

-• assist Asset Services Officers to ensure clear instructions are provided to schools about any works on school sites, including consideration of factors such as the ESFG, project viability, the overall merit of the project, required external approvals, budget estimates and the funding source
+- assist Asset Services Officers to ensure clear instructions are provided to schools about any works on school sites, including consideration of factors such as the ESFG, project viability, the overall merit of the project, required external approvals, estimates and school funds available

-• project manage all allocated works on school sites, in consultation with the principal
+- project manage all approved works on school sites, in consultation with the principal

 Asset Management finance team: